TageDan/Chlang/README.md

 I did another benchmark with a slight cache improvement but saw no effect.
 Honestly I don't even know if the cache makes any differens at the moment.
 It feels like a cache hit is too rare for the added overhead of searching the cache for every node.
 I should probably develop/find some method to test this further.

+### 9/2
+Today I decided to limit the range for coefficients to 0-128 (not including 128) becuase that is what normal ascii supports and I can't be bothered to do something about the rest.